frederiquerenet/frederiquerenet/README.md

 After 19 years of experience in marketing & communication positions, I decided in 2018 to make the leap and study web development.
 My first step was to learn the fundamentals by joining a fulltime curriculum in web development for 7 months.

-Today, I'm working on front-end projects.
+Today, I work on front-end projects.
 I have at heart to build interfaces that make the difference for their users.

 - 🌱 I’m currently learning how to code awesome themes for Drupal websites